Sosdoc/rustl/README.md

 # Rustl
 This is my first attempt at both doing something with Rust and making an interpreter for a simple language.

-The actual language is something that *looks like lisp* but it definitely isn't, it was just a way of keeping things simple enough.
+The actual language could be defined as a LISP dialect.

 ## Usage